Improved error estimates for low-regularity integrators using space-time bounds: Introduction

 \begin{Theorem} Assume that the solution $u$ to \eqref{NLS} satisfies $u(t) \in H^1(\T)$ for all $t \in [0,T]$.
 Then there are a constant $C>0$ and a maximum step size $\tau_0>0$ such that the approximations $u_n$ obtained by \eqref{LRI} satisfy the error bound

 for all $\tau \in (0,\tau_0]$ and $n \in \N_0$ with $n\tau \le T$.
 The numbers $C$ and $\tau_0$ only depend on $T$ and $\|u\|_{L^\infty([0,T],H^1(\T))}$. \end{Theorem}

 We comment on possible extensions of Theorem \ref{ThmLRI} to higher dimensions.
 The embedding $H^1 \hookrightarrow L^\infty$ as well as the estimate \eqref{eq:strich}, which are both crucially exploited in the proof of Theorem \ref{ThmLRI}, are then wrong, in general.
 In two dimensions, they however both only require an arbitrary small amount of extra regularity (see Proposition 3.6 of \cite{Bourgain93} for the 2D version of \eqref{eq:strich}).
-Therefore, it is possible to extend Theorem \ref{ThmLRI} to the 2D case under the slightly stronger regularity assumption $u \in H^{1+\eps}$ for some $\eps >0$.
+Therefore, it is possible to extend Theorem \ref{ThmLRI} to the 2D case under the slightly stronger regularity assumption ${u_0} \in H^{1+\eps}$ for some $\eps >0$.
 One could also stick to the $H^1$ assumption if one considers a suitably filtered variant of \eqref{LRI} and lowers the convergence rate by $\eps$.
 The three-dimensional case seems to be more difficult and we do not know how the optimal result then looks like.
 The situation becomes easier if the torus $\T^d$ is replaced by the full space $\R^d$, since then a wider range of Strichartz estimates becomes applicable, cf.\ Chapter 2.3 of \cite{Tao2006}.

-It seems also possible to extend our analysis to the symmetric two-step variant of \eqref{LRI} that was recently proposed in \cite{MaierhoferExplSym}.
+The analysis of the present paper could also be adapted to show that the second-order scheme for \eqref{NLS} proposed in \cite{BrunedSchratz,OWY,RS} is second-order convergent for $H^2$ initial data.
+In a similar spirit, it seems possible to extend our analysis to the symmetrized two-step methods that were recently proposed in \cite{MaierhoferExplSym}.